 Supported on any team or plan.

 Anyone with can view or can edit access to a file or prototype can follow.

 Whenever you view a file or prototype, we will also add your avatar to the toolbar.
 This allows everyone to see who is currently accessing the file.

 If you click on a person's avatar, you will begin to follow their view of the canvas of FigJam board.

 Like screen-sharing, following shows you what's happening on their screen in a Figma design or FigJam file.
 You can also request everyone in a file follow you using spotlight →

 This allows you to follow along with their actions and track each movement they make in the canvas.
 This includes actions like zooming in on the canvas, or switching between pages.

 You won't be able to see actions with the toolbar, sidebars, or anything outside of the canvas.

-Note: We won't tell someone if you follow them in observation mode.
-We do still show your cursor's location when you're in observation mode.
+Note: We won't tell someone if you follow them.
+We do still show your cursor's location when you're following a presenter or someone else in a file.
 If they have Multiplayer Cursors enabled, they will be able to see your cursor in their viewport.

-You can use observation mode when you're viewing a file in the Editor.
+You can follow when you're viewing a Figma design or FigJam file.
 This allows you to track another user's actions as they move around the file.